-We all know that good communication is the cornerstone of relationship.
+We all know that good communication is the cornerstone of relationships.
 So why attempt to resolve a disagreement using only 7 percent of your full expressive potential?
-Would you run a marathon with 7 percent of your physical strength, or take an important test with 7 percent of your intelligence?
+Would you run a marathon with 7 percent of your physical strength or take an important test with 7 percent of your intelligence?
 Would you host a holiday gathering with only 7 percent of your house cleaned?

 And that’s a generous 7 percent.
 Consider all the annoying slips of the finger that can interfere with clear communication.
 When the difference between “mad,” “sad,” “bad,” and “glad” is an errant thumb, wobbly finger gymnastics can be costly and confusing.

 I understand that for some people, texting has become a habitual form of communications.
 And we all know that some habits are hard to break.
 But I also believe there are additional reasons why someone might initiate a delicate or difficult conversation via text.
 Here are a few theories:

 - To avoid revealing vulnerable emotions.
 No one can hear trembling or anger in your voice in a text.

 - To protect oneself from having to hear another person’s distress, whether it be crying, anger, or strain in their voice.